Genomon-Project/paplot-doc/data_ca.rst

 4. Customizing pop-up information
 ===================================

-| `View the report generated in this section <http://genomon-project.github.io/paplot/ca_option/graph_option.html>`__
+| `View the report generated in this section. <http://genomon-project.github.io/paplot/ca_option/graph_option.html>`__
-| `View the input data used in this section <https://github.com/Genomon-Project/paplot/blob/master/example/ca_option>`__
+| `View the input data used in this section. <https://github.com/Genomon-Project/paplot/blob/master/example/ca_option>`__
-| `Download the input data used in this section <https://github.com/Genomon-Project/paplot/blob/master/example/ca_option.zip?raw=true>`__
+| `Download the input data used in this section. <https://github.com/Genomon-Project/paplot/blob/master/example/ca_option.zip?raw=true>`__

 We can customize the pop-up information that appears upon mouseover events.
-In the minimal dataset, the pop-up information is shown as below.
+In the minimal dataset, the pop-up information is displayed as illustrated below:

  **Before customization**

 .. image:: image/data_ca1.png

-By customizing pop-up information, we can view more detailed information on each chromosomal aberration.
+By customizing the pop-up information, we can view more detailed information on each chromosomal aberration.

 **After customization**